latticeboltzmann/2d-lb/README.md

     pip install .

 when you are in the directory.
 Both should work.
 To learn how to use the code, look in the "docs" folder and run the ipython notebooks there.
-For more details on the project and the Lattice Boltzmann technique, see our project website at
+For more details on the project and the Lattice Boltzmann technique, see our project website at at

 http://www.latticeboltzmann.us/